PaulCollins99/Text-Editor-Project/README.md

 - The file can now be seen in the nav bar on the left hand sied of the editor.
 You can open any file from this nav bar
 - To delete a file, open the file in question, click the delete button and then refresh the page
 - To download a file simply click the download file button and it will download a txt file with the name you have saved it as
+- To import a file click Choose File, select the desired file and then click the import button

+The javascript for the editor is found in one file as i ran into errors seperating it.
+To make it easier to read i seperated each key section with ###.
+I have also added JS comments to each function.

 Current Features